Jump to:

 What Beer to Pair it With

-Of course Chris and I always have craft beer on the mind.
+Of course we always have craft beer on the mind.
 So many options for smoked leg of lamb!

 We personally favor lighter-bodied styles and especially like pilsners for their dry and crisp finish.
 In this particular instance we had one brewed in the more balanced Bohemian style with Noble hops - Soulcraft Brewing Sticky Pils.
 Very crushable while waiting for the lamb to cook and very well suited aromas and flavor wise for the mild floral and herbal smokiness of the meat.